 Published at Sunday, January 21st 2018, 04:12:42 AM by Stasya Alla.
 Light.
 Decorative lighting.
 This adds visual sparkle.
 Whitehead advises using a single pendant in a square-shaped bathroom for just the right touch.

-Published at Sunday, January 14th 2018, 02:14:18 AM by Aoi Sakura.
+Published at Sunday, January 21st 2018, 04:12:34 AM by Flora Nicole.
 Light.
 Bright ideas for current lighting styles: Consider replacing your ceiling fans with eye-catching chandeliers.
 Keep the overhead light at 150 to 300 watts for optimum illumination.
 Mix and match your lighting fixtures.
 They don’t have to be from the same lighting family or design.
 Notice how in this room the star motif overhead — a look that is trending now — the night table lamps and candle wall sconces mix styles.

 Published at Sunday, January 21st 2018, 04:12:25 AM by Aoi Sakura.
 Light.
 The most common use of up lighting is in a recessed cove around the top perimeter of a room.
 To maximize light output use a T5 fluorescent or LED light source that will wash the ceiling with light.
 This helps to create a brighter ceiling that bounces and reflects light throughout the space without glare.
 Combine this with lots of natural daylight to increase the overall light levels in a room.